 How to sell your home and make a faster, more profitable sale

-What are your favorite room design color schemes?
-Do you favor lots of color or do you prefer the soothing calm of a monotone color palette, as in the picture to the left?
+Do you favor lots of color in your design, or do you prefer the soothing calm of a monochromatic color palette, as in the picture on the right?

 Color is one of the keys to successful decorating— it can work magic by visually expanding or shrinking space, raising and lowering ceilings, even effecting our dispositions.